HospitalRun/hospitalrun/README.md

 ## Getting Started

 Use these commands to start using the monorepo.
+The following commands require that your GitHub account has [SSH access](https://help.github.com/en/articles/connecting-to-github-with-ssh) enabled.

 ```
 git clone git@github.com:HospitalRun/hospitalrun.git